Becoming an authorized user on a credit account can help you build credit.

 Rate Search: Check Current Mortgage Rates

-An authorized user is an additional person listed on a credit card account that is authorized to use the account.
+An authorized user is an additional person listed on a credit card account authorized to use the account.
 The additional account owner will receive a credit card with their name that is linked to the account.

 An authorized user is different than a co-signer.
-A co-signer on an account is legally responsible for the debt, authorized users are not.
+A co-signer on an account is legally responsible for the debt; authorized users are not.

-When an authorized user is added to a credit card account, the entire account history will appear on the individuals credit report.
+When an authorized user is added to a credit card account, the entire account history will appear on the individual’s credit report.
 Authorized user accounts are still a factor in the credit scoring algorithm used to determine your credit score by FICO.

 What to Avoid

-Do not give the authorized user a card – If the whole purpose of adding someone to your account is to build credit it doesn’t make sense to give them a card.
+Do not give the authorized user a card – If the whole purpose of adding someone to your account is to build credit, it doesn’t make sense to give them a card.
 That only creates a risk for you.

 Adding your child as an authorized user on your credit accounts can be a great way to help your child build and learn about credit.
 The age at which you can add someone as a user varies depending on the creditor.

-American Express and Discover allow you add an authorizer user as early as the age of 15.
+American Express and Discover allow you to add an authorizer user as early as the age of 15.
 Other banks will usually range between 15-17 years old.